How to Choose Mutual Funds: Criteria and Guidelines | Share India

 Financial Goals

-It is most important to define different financial goals before preparing an investment plan.
-Lay out all your financial goals in stages of life, taking inflation into account.
-So that you have a clearly defined action plan, such as how much and where to invest and for how long!
-Then, you should think about how to select mutual funds that can help you reach these goals.
+Define different financial goals before preparing an investment plan.
+Lay out all goals in stages of life, considering inflation, to create a clearly defined action plan.
+Then, select mutual funds that align with these goals.

 Risk Appetite

-The concept of risk refers to the probability that your financial expectations are not met.
+The concept of risk refers to the probability that one’s financial expectations are not met.
 Risk-taking capacity varies from person to person.
-The level of risk you are willing to take depends on your age, stage of life, personal circumstances, and financial situation.
-You can choose a mutual fund based on your risk appetite if you can assess your risk well.
+The level of risk one is willing to take depends on the age, stage of life, personal circumstances, and financial situation.
+One can choose a mutual fund based on one’s risk appetite if the risk can be assessed.

 The risk profile of different asset classes differs.
-For example, debt funds have lower risk than equity funds.
+For example, debt funds have a lower risk than equity funds.
 It is important to understand that risk and return are directly related.
-To achieve your financial goals, asset allocation aims to balance risk and return.
+To achieve one’s financial goals, asset allocation aims to balance risk and return.

-You can have a higher allocation to equities if you have a higher risk appetite and vice versa.
-For that, you need to know how to choose mutual funds in accordance with your financial goal and risk appetite.
+One can have a higher allocation to equities if one has a higher risk appetite and vice versa.
+For that, one needs to know how to choose mutual funds in accordance with the chosen financial goal and risk appetite.

-Considering the criteria for selection of mutual funds below, you will know how to select mutual funds according to your financial goals, risk appetite, and asset allocation.
+Considering the criteria for selection of mutual funds below, one will know how to select mutual funds according to the financial goals, risk appetite, and asset allocation.

 Investment Strategy

 Many investors ignore investing strategy when they identify how to select mutual funds.
-However, it holds a key place in your investment portfolio.
+However, it holds a key place in one’s investment portfolio.
 Investment strategies are also called investment approaches.
 It is a method through which fund houses make all investment decisions.
-A conflict of interest will arise if the fund house's investment strategy does not align with yours.
-In the end, this will lead to you exiting the investments at an unfavourable price.
+A conflict of interest will arise if the fund house’s investment strategy does not align with the investor’s goals.
+Ultimately, this may result in exiting investments at an unfavourable price.

-You will be able to build a portfolio that matches your financial objectives by understanding the different types of mutual funds.
-Depending on your investment objectives, you can invest in a particular fund type.
-For your portfolio, you can choose from the following types of funds:
+One will be able to build a portfolio that matches one’s financial objectives by understanding the different types of mutual funds.
+Depending on the investment objectives, one can invest in a particular fund type.
+For the portfolio, one can choose from the following types of funds:

-A growth mutual fund generally invests in growth stocks.
-As the name implies, Growth Mutual funds are intended to maximise capital gains.
-In addition, they have a high-risk rating and are not ideal for long-term investments.
+• Mutual Funds For Growth: A growth mutual fund generally invests in growth stocks.
+As the name implies, growth mutual funds are intended to maximise capital gains.
+In addition, they have a high-risk rating and are not ideal for long term investments.

-In liquid mutual funds, the money is mainly invested in short-term and ultra-short-term securities, such as commercial papers, certificates of deposit, treasury bills, and others.
+• Liquid Mutual Funds: In liquid mutual funds, the money is mainly invested in short term and ultra short term securities, such as commercial papers, certificates of deposit, treasury bills, and others.
 The primary purpose of liquid mutual funds is to provide liquidity.
 The risks are low, and the rewards are moderate.
-A liquid mutual fund is an excellent option for investors seeking short-term investment options.
+A liquid mutual fund is an excellent option for investors seeking short term investment options.

 Fund Performance